admin-shell-io/aas-specs/README.md

 ## Schemas

 We provide schemas of the Asset Administration Shell for JSON, RDF and XML.
-These schemas are part of the document series, part 1, ["Details of the Asset Administration Shell"]( https://www.plattform-i40.de/PI40/Redaktion/EN/Standardartikel/specification-administrationshell.html ) published by [Platform Industrie 4.0](http://www.plattform-i40.de).
+These schemas are derived from the document series, part 1, ["Details of the Asset Administration Shell"]( https://www.plattform-i40.de/PI40/Redaktion/EN/Standardartikel/specification-administrationshell.html ) published by [Platform Industrie 4.0](http://www.plattform-i40.de).